kvutien/Project-Machu_Picchu_White_Paper_Tutorial2023/README_4.md

 CALL
 [call]from: 0x5B38Da6a701c568545dCfcB03FcB875f56beddC4 to: Owner.getOwner()data: 0x893...d20e8
 ```
-Note that, at the top of the Side panel, the address of the account that deployed and paid the gas fees is the same as the address the Console Panel is showing as address of the account considered as `owner`: `0x5B38Da6a701c568545dCfcB03FcB875f56beddC4`.
+Note that, at the top of the Side panel, the address of the account that deployed and paid the gas fees is the same as the address the Console Panel is showing as address of the account currently considered as `owner`: `0x5B38Da6a701c568545dCfcB03FcB875f56beddC4`.
 It confirms that when we deployed the contract, the contract's `constructor` indeed stored the caller's address in the state variable `owner`.
 ![getOwner](./images/27-getOwner.png)

 ## 2.5	Action on button "changeOwner"
-To change the owner, we need an account address.
+To change the owner, we need the new owner's account address.
 For convenience, the sandbox blockchain of Remix also contains 15 pre-built Ethereum accounts, each one being pre-filled with 100 ETH.

 We'll choose the 2nd account as new owner.
 We paste its address in the argument field for the function `changeOwner`.
 Then, with the 1st account as owner, we call this smart contract function from Remix.

-Do as below:
+Detailed steps: do as below:

 Scroll up, to the top of the Side Panel "Deploy & run transactions".
 We see there a label "ACCOUNT" and a dropdown box.
 Open this dropdown box.
 We see that there are 15 accounts.
 The first one is checked.
-Verify its address and verify that it is the same as in the variable "`owner`".
+Verify its address and verify that it is the same as in the variable "`owner`" currently.
 Its value is lower than 100 ETH because some was already spent to deploy the contract, `0x5B38Da6a701c568545dCfcB03FcB875f56beddC4`.
 ![changeOwner](./images/28a-changeOwner.png)

 Select the second address, 0xAb8483F64d9C6d1EcF9b849Ae677dD3315835cb2.
 Click on the icon to the right, to copy it in the clipboard.